captnmarkus/raptorML/README.md

 production ready capabilities

-This package is designed with the aim of enhancing reproducibility, efficiency, and code reusability in machine learning projects, helping you to focus on what’s important - building and refining your machine learning models.
+This package is designed with the aim of enhancing reproducibility, efficiency, and code re-usability in machine learning projects, helping you to focus on what’s important - building and refining your machine learning models.